About expanded text ads

 Frequently asked questionsHow do expanded text ads work on mobile?

 Yes.
 To create an expanded text ad for the Display Network, select Text ad at the "All campaigns" level.
 You can also copy and paste expanded text ads from Search Network campaigns to Display Network campaigns.

-Also consider using responsive ads instead of expanded text ads for your Display Network campaigns.
+Also, consider using responsive ads instead of expanded text ads for your Display Network campaigns.
 Responsive ads can show as several different formats – including text ads – helping you reach people better across apps and sites on the Google Display Network.
-Learn more
+Find out more

 In most scenarios, if your final URL has a subdomain, it will be added to your display URL.
 In rare scenarios, your subdomain may not be added to your display URL.
 For example, if your subdomain uses a trademarked term, your display URL may not include your subdomain.

-Usually when your ad shows, all the ad text that you’ve entered will show along with it.
-In some situations, AdWords needs to shorten your text, usually with an ellipsis (“...”).
+Usually when your ad shows, all the ad text that you’ve entered in the headline 1, headline 2 and description 1 fields will show along with it.
+The third headline and second description fields are optional fields that can show when there's enough space, but are not guaranteed to always show.
+In some situations, Google Ads needs to shorten your text, usually with an ellipsis (“...”).
 For example: